hx1997/dayu/docs/how_it_works.md

 ## Stage 3: LLIR to MLIR
 A powerful tool known as data flow analysis is employed in this stage to simplify LLIR.
 The output, MLIR, should ideally be a medium form that is easier for humans to read than LLIR, and that allows convenient analysis for machines.

 In this stage, we take extra care that the IR constraints are not violated, hence the name "constrained data flow analysis".
-A constrained analysis guarantees its output can be used as input for itself or another analysis, thanks to its constraint-preserving property.
+A constrained analysis guarantees its output can be used as input to itself or another analysis, thanks to its constraint-preserving property.

 Mainly two data flow analyses are performed: live variable analysis (LVA) and dead code elimination (DCE).
 A third analysis, copy propagation, is a bit computationally expensive, and is therefore postponed to Stage 4 by default.
 Peephole optimization (PO) is also performed, although it's not a data flow analysis.